 Current account information is available to departments through Entrinsik.
-Entrinsik will provide up-to-date budget balances, encumbrance and detail transactions for each account.
+Entrinsik will provide up-to-date budget balances, encumbrance, and detail transactions for each account.
 To access Entrinsik budget information users must already have access to Colleague.
-A short presentation on using Entrinsik for finance is available.
-To arrange Entrinsik finance training contact FinanceandBudget@vmi.edu.
+He link to a short presentation on using Entrinsik for finance is available on the VMI Portal under Information Technology Resources.